modal-labs/gpu-glossary/gpu-glossary/device-software/cuda-programming-model.md

 For example, each [thread block](/gpu-glossary/device-software/thread-block) in a CUDA program can coordinate tightly, but coordination between blocks is limited.
-This ensures blocks capture parallelizable components of the program and can be scheduled in any order — in the terminology of NVIDIA documentation, the programmer "exposes" this parallelism to the compiler and hardware.
+This ensures blocks capture parallelizable components of the program and can be scheduled in any order — in the terminology of computer architecture, the programmer "exposes" this parallelism to the compiler and hardware.
 When the program is executed on a new GPU that has more scheduling units (specifically, more